SparshBisen/CodeSample/README.md

 # CodeSample
-This Repository has a different code sample of different tasks and questions I have solved.
-The code samples in the file are created using Java Programming language.
+This repository contains code samples of different tasks and questions I have solved.
+It should be noted that the code samples in the files have been created using Java and Dart Programming languages.
+Dart is used to create functional apps, and I have just started learning dart, so I am in the learning stage.